signupsoftware/TEMP-Docs-BC/docs/user-manual/4-approval-workflow/30-purchaser-view.md

 When resolved, the error line will be in italic and non-editable. <br/>

-AP staff can also use short commando ‘’Alt+M’’ to enter the Manual Order Matching page for a better overview.<br/>
+AP staff can also use shortcut commando ‘’Alt+M’’ to enter the Manual Order Matching page for a better overview.<br/>

 ![Purchaser View](@site/static/img/media/purchaser-view-017.png)